-The present text is the second and final part of the study of the Bard anomaly coded semilegitimately in the socialist cultural project (in its Bulgarian version) since the middle of the last century.
-The preceding text established the musical dimensions of the term bard, as distinct from both the ancient sense of a wandering poet and the modern notion of a national poet; significant to the distinction was the ideological void by which bards were condemned to reside in the periphery of the so-called legitimate socialist music, called estrada.
-In Bulgaria the song contest festival "The Golden Orpheus" is conceptualized as the official estrada institution responsible for the proper development - aesthetic and ideological - of musical taste in the country.
-Fundamental to the monolithic nature of the estrada style is the trinity or quaternity of composition, text, arrangement (often the work of the composer) and performance.
-This system functions as a law, and any deviations from it inevitably become "sensations" or "scandals" (see Petrov, 2009).
-Bulgarian bards, whose isolation is motivated by the hypothetical artistic defectiveness and unprofessionalism of their songs, are as such are considered a deviation.
-However, although "alliterative" (Statelova, 2019: 156-158), some of them gained popularity by passing through the demanding song filter that denied them access to awards but not the right to exist.
+The present text is the second and final part of the study of the bard "anomaly" coded semi-legally in the socialist cultural project (in its Bulgarian version) since the middle of the last century.
+The preceding text established the musical dimensions of the term bard, as distinct from both the ancient sense of a wandering poet and the modern notion of a national poet; significant to the distinction was the ideological void by which bards were condemned to reside in the periphery of the legitimate socialist music, called estrada.
+In Bulgaria the song contest festival The Golden Orpheus was conceived as the official estrada institution responsible for the proper nurture - aesthetic and ideological - of musical taste in the country.
+Fundamental to the monolithic nature of the estrada style was the trinity or quaternity of composition, text, arrangement (often the work of the composer) and performance.
+This system functioned as a law, and any deviations from it inevitably became "sensations" or "scandals" (see Петров, 2009).
+Bulgarian bards, whose isolation had been motivated by the hypothetical artistic defectiveness and unprofessionalism of their songs, were considered such deviations.
+However, although "alliterative" (Стателова, 2019: 156-158), some of them gained popularity by passing through the demanding song filter that denied them access to awards but not the right to exist.
 Of note here are the names of Mihail Belchev, Grisha Trifonov, but especially the most significant Bulgarian bard, Nedyalko Yordanov, who is the subject of the current talk.
-Before I proceed to the review of the poet's songwriting, let me focus on the music part of N. Yordanov's biography.
+Before I proceed to review the poet's songwriting, let me focus on the music part Yordanov's biography.

 Nedyalko Asenov Yordanov was born in 1940 in the Black Sea port city of Burgas, which is located twenty kilometers from Sunny Beach - the place where The Golden Orpheus originated.
 The proximity of the Black Sea influenced the development not only of the festival, but also of the future author.
-N. Yordanov reveals to us in one of his poems, turned into a popular song with the voice of Panayot Panayotov (music by K. Tashev, arrangement by A. Dragnev), that the lyrical self is:

-the boy who talks to the sea in some strange language ("The Boy Who Talked to the Sea") .2
+In one of his poems, which became a popular song via the voice of Panayot Panayotov (music by K. Tashev, arrangement by A. Dragnev), N. Yordanov reveals that the lyrical self is: "the boy who talks to the sea in some strange language".

 Reconstructing the autobiographical grounds behind one of the most popular seaside estrada hits is a particularly productive venture, because, it turns out, the sea is actually the reason the boy became a poet.
-In his autobiography, Life and Passion..., the N. Yordanov tells the story of his first encounter with death - an accident, that "turned my life around, changed my character, and made me a poet."
+In his autobiography, Zhitie i stradania...
+[Life and Passion...], the N. Yordanov tells the story of his first encounter with death - an accident, that "turned my life around, changed my character, and made me a poet."
 This metamorphosis was caused by a risky childhood adventure; risky, of course, in the words of the 83-year-old writer.
-Looking back to his childhood, N. Yordanov takes us a full 70 years in the past to show us the then-Nedyalko, a 13-year-old who enters the Black Sea with his adventurer friends during a deadly storm.
-The expected happens: one of the children starts to drown, Nedyalko rushes down to rescue him, but in his panic the other child grabs the future poet by the throat, and thus both slowly start sinking.
-The small boys win the battle with nature by a landslide, with the help of the local fishermen, but the scar of the near-death experience remains forever: "the mad boy" becomes sad and melancholic, and "there is only one step from sadness to poetry" (Yordanov, 2023: 38).
+Looking back to his childhood, N. Yordanov takes us a full 70 years in the past to show us Nedyalko as he was then, a 13-year-old who walked into the Black Sea with his adventurous friends during a groundswell.
+The expected happens: one of the children starts to drown, Nedyalko rushes to rescue him, but in his panic the other child grabs the future poet by the throat, and thus both slowly start sinking.
+The young boys win the battle with nature by a hair's breadth, with the help of local fishermen, but the scar of the near-death experience remains forever: "the mad boy" becomes sad and melancholic, and "there is only one step from sadness to poetry" (Йорданов, 2023: 38).